seattleflu/assembly/submissions/README.md

 1. Create an account for [GISAID](https://www.gisaid.org/)
 1. Create an account for [NCBI](https://www.ncbi.nlm.nih.gov/) (You can create an account linked to your UW net id)
 1. Ping Jover to get added to the NCBI SFS submissions group.
-1. Ping Jover to reach out to WA DOH to set up new account for SFT.
+1. Ping Melissa or Jover to reach out to WA DOH to set up new account for SFT.

 ## Data